What Is the Relationship Between Alcohol and Mental Illness?

 Get Help Today for Alcohol Addiction

 If you or someone you know is struggling with alcohol addiction and a diagnosed mental health disorder, today is the day to take the first step to solving the problem.
-To learn more about the options for rehab for alcohol addiction, please contact a dedicated treatment professional right away to get answers to your questions, completely free of charge.
+To learn more about alcohol addiction rehab options, please contact a dedicated treatment provider.
+They can help answer any rehab-related questions and calls are completely free of charge.